Riverutz/AutomationProject/README.md

 This project focuses on automating the demo website DEMOQA.COM.
 What I worked on:

 1. Elements Menu
-   -Web Tables
+   - Web Tables
 2. Forms Menu
-   -Practice Form
+   - Practice Form
 3. Alerts, Frame & Windows
-   -Browser Windows
+   - Browser Windows
-   -Alerts
+   - Alerts
-   -Frames
+   - Frames
-   -Nested Frames
+   - Nested Frames

 For this Maven Project, I have used: